 So how many unsafe acts are we eliminating by utilizing robotics to keep our teams almost entirely on the ground?
 For almost any piece of elevated work, the scaffolding install alone would probably encompass far more dangerous acts than the entirety of a robotic inspection.
 Safety equipment is better than ever, but even the best harnesses and lanyards can suffer from operator related errors.
 Robotics has the potential to change our mindset from training and enforcement to avoid these risks entirely.

 With careful planning and better tools, we can dramatically reduce the minor violations that make up the bottom of the pyramid, dramatically offsetting the occurrence of high-level negative outcomes.

 Typically, safety meetings cover the same types of work, for good reason.
 Falls, confined space entry, and vehicular accidents result in the greatest occurrence of safety incidents, year after year.
 Let's break this down and look at these elements in the context of robotics:

 Driving to the site and driving onsite comes with inherent risks in terms of property damage and injuries.
 By implementing robotics, there is potential to reduce the number of people and vehicles entering a site on a given day.
 In most cases, operators will require fewer days on site than a conventional inspection team.

-The size of the equipment, and the height of the many interconnected systems in a refinery results in many tasks being performed at elevation.
+The size of the equipment, and the height of the many interconnected systems in a refinery, results in many tasks being performed at elevation.
 While harnesses, railings, and training have all improved over the years, this still remains a common and high-risk activity.
-This is another application for drone and crawler robotics that allow for remote inspection.
+This is another application for drone and crawler robotics that allows for remote inspection.